Board of Trustees

-The Albert Einstein Academies Board of Trustees consists of seven individuals who have the skills and experiences that benefit the development of the schools.
+The Albert Einstein Academies Board of Trustees consists of three to seven individuals who have the skills and experiences that benefit the development of the AEA schools.

 THE AEA BOARD OF TRUSTEES COMPLIES WITH THE BROWN ACT WHICH IS AN OPEN-MEETING LAW THAT APPLIES TO CALIFORNIA CHARTER SCHOOLS.
 YOU CAN ACCESS BOARD MEETING AGENDAS, MINUTES, AND RELATED DOCUMENTS THROUGH OUR BOARDDOCS PORTAL.
 YOU DO NOT NEED TO SIGN IN TO VIEW THIS INFORMATION.
 Click HERE to see Board agendas.